Hornbill-Docs/servicemanager-config/servicemanager-config/assets/asset-global-search.md

 draft: true
 ---

-# Asset Global Search
+# Asset global search settings

-The Assets search in the top navigation bar can be configured to search a set of fields you choose, rather than a fixed list, and can optionally match against asset tags and archived assets.
-Search behavior is set globally by an administrator, and can be overridden by users for a single search using the advanced search options.
+Administrators can configure the Assets search in the top navigation bar to target specific fields and include asset tags or archived assets.
+These global settings establish the default behavior for all users, though users can override these defaults for individual searches using advanced search options.

 ![Global Search](/_books/servicemanager-config/assets/images/asset-global-search.png)